Laser Texturing Applications for Batteries

-Laser texturing significantly improves the bond strength compared to mechanical surface preparation techniques.
+Laser texturing significantly improves the bond strength compared to mechanical surface preparation techniques because it generates both chemical and mechanical changes on the surface.
 The system’s parameters can be optimized to generate different surface roughness levels and patterns based on each application requirements.

-Laser texturing is used to clean and texture surfaces prior to multiple applications.
+Laser texturing is used to clean and texture surfaces prior to enhance it’s bonding properties.
 For adhesive bonding applications, laser texturing provides a higher surface roughness, increasing the effective bonding surface area of the joint and its overall strength.
 The laser process can be configured to meet any surface roughness requirements with high accuracy and repeatability.

 • No abrasive media